-Startupbootcamp is running accelerator programs throughout the year in different cities across Europe, and with different focus in each.
-Some of the programs are open to all type of applications, whereas our vertical program in Dublin/London is focusing on Digital Health, the program in Copenhagen is focusing on Mobile and NFC&ContactlessXL in Amsterdam.
+Startupbootcamp is running accelerator programs throughout the year in different cities across Europe with a different focus in each.
+Some of the programs are open to all type of applications, whereas our vertical program in Dublin/London is focusing on Digital Health, the program in Copenhagen is focusing on Mobile and NFC & Contactless in Amsterdam.

 Here you can learn all about the application process and see which programs are open to accept applications.

 A good idea is also to apply for one of our Startupbootcamp Pitch Days where you can meet some of our team members around the world.
 See an overview here.

 If your application is successful you will be invited to 2 day Selection Days, where the top 20 applications for each program meet 50+ mentors who help us select the final 10 startups that will enrol in the program.

 The startups that are selected to attend a program will sign a contract with Startupbootcamp before entering the program.

 All startups attending a Startupbootcamp program relocate to the city where the program is run.
 Typically, there are 1-2 startups from the country where the program is held, whereas the rest are from around the world.
 The startups have to stay full-time in the city during the program to get the full benefit of the program.